focus-editor/focus/LOG.md

 you can use the default shortcuts and maybe report the error in a dialog box, presuming this was user-error after manually editing the config.

 # DONE
++ Text Input:
+    + Fix the weird doubling of characters when pasted a newline
+    + Put cursor in the right place on click
+    + Select by mouse
+    + Select words by ctrl+D
+    + Select words by double-click
+    + Select the whole text by triple-click
+    + Expand on ctrl+shift+L
+    + Undo/redo
+        + When undoing, sometimes extra text is appended in unexpected places
+        + Cursors are not always remembered (e.g. when using replace_text)
 + Fix the parsing of "\\" in jai
 + Finder improvements:
     + While the initial scan is still in progress, display something that says so when the widget opens